CLI

 Choose the binary according to your system, download it and unzip it.

-Copy the binary into the location you want and update the PATH variable
+Copy the binary into the location you want and update the PATH

 of your system if necessary.